Difference Between HDMI and DisplayPort

 Displayport refers to an audio and video transfer technology that allows a 3X increase in video bandwidth performance.
 Displayport also offers resolutions as high as 8k to its users.

 The range of the video signal path varies from six to sixteen bits per colour channel.
 The signal protocol employed by DisplayPort is the LVDS signal protocol.
-It also offers a high HDR range to users along with higher refresh rates.
+It also offers users a high HDR range and higher refresh rates.

 Comparison Table